phusion/juvia/README.md

  * Document the `list_topics` API call.
  * Set rel=nofollow on links inside comments.
  * A Quote/Reply button for each comment.
- * Import/export support.
+ * Export support.
 Not sure whether this is necessary, the user may as well backup the entire database.
  * Email notification for commenters.
  * Moderation teams.
 Currently each site is owned by exactly one user, and only that user or the administrator can moderate comments.
 And right now only the site's owner is notified by email of new comments.
  * Better interface for low-resolution screens like mobile phones.